Ace Of Space: Akanksha Sharma Eliminated; Says The Show Was Different From Bigg Boss!

 - KTM Duke 125 Launched In India: Priced At Rs 1.18 Lakh

-Ace Of Space has been hitting headlines, thanks to the contestants, especially Divya Agarwal and Varun Sood.
-Also, the show has been in news for the guests list.
+Ace Of Space has been hitting the headlines, thanks to the contestants, especially Divya Agarwal and Varun Sood.
+Also, the show has been in news for the guests' list.
 Recently, Karan Tacker, Nia Sharma, and Parth Samthaan had graced the show.
 There were also reports that Divya and Varun's exes - Priyank Sharma and Benafsha Soonawala might enter the show.
 In the latest episode, Akanksha Sharma got eliminated from the show.
 Akanksha had entered Ace Of Space with her boyfriend Abhiraj Chadha.

 Unfortunately, Akanksha's got evicted from the show in the fifth week.
 She describes her journey in Ace Of Space as amazing.
 She also revealed it was different from Bigg Boss.
 It has to be recalled that Akanksha had participated in Bigg Boss 10.
 After she left the show, she grabbed headlines for making shocking revelations against her in-laws and brother-in-law Yuvraj Singh.